peeters027/live-scoreborad-simulator/README.md

 5. End of the program

 ## Technical documentation

 The application was developed using Java and the entire simulation is displayed in Command Prompt.
 The application is tested through JUnit 5.

 ## Staring the application

+Ensure that maven is installed (to check that, open cmd and type 'mvn -version') Open Command Line and type 'mvn clean install'
 To start the application use start.bat file.